Google NotebookLM

 - NotebookLM advantages:

-- β No training on data (explicit, all tiers)
+- β No training on Workspace/Enterprise NotebookLM data

 - β Part of Google Cloud compliance ecosystem